Membrane Switches

 - Dielectric

-- An insulating or non-conducting medium.
+- An insulating or non-conductive material used in circuits.

 - Dielectric Inks